Select Page

 • A cut is done underneath the lower abdomen, and numerous more cuts around the belly might also be done.
 The exact position of the cut varies from person to person.

-• The surgical equipment and Laparoscope have been withdrawn from the belly after the uterus has been thoroughly examined.
+• The surgical equipment and laparoscope have been withdrawn from the belly after the uterus has been thoroughly examined.

 Like any other procedure, diagnostic laparoscopy has its own set of risks.
 These are as follows.